KisoreSenthilkumar/VideoGameReviewer/README.md

 ### **Model Highlight**
 - Preprocessed the dataset to handle missing data, ensuring a robust and clean training pipeline.
-- The model provides **actionable insights** for developers, quantifying how genres and platforms influence user reception.
+- The model provides **actionable insights**, quantifying how genres and platforms influence user reception.
 - Saved as **`model_game_score.pkl`**, enabling seamless integration into the Streamlit dashboard for non-technical users.

 ---